Region 6 Leadership Team

 “I’ve walked in those moccasins, right?
 I am a firm believer in the power of community, and I believe that the solutions to all of these challenges can be solved as long as the community being served is engaged.”

-It is no different at the Region 6 Comprehensive Center (RC6) where Priscilla serves as Interim Director.
+It is no different at the Region 6 Comprehensive Center (RC6) where Priscilla serves as Co-Director.

 Wendy McColskey